 Other public or private agencies may activate the McARCS by request to a designated contact person.
 Other than the agency involved, this may be equivalent to level 1.
+This is not necessarily a MACS net.

 6.4 Level 4, Planned Activation